pdenapo/d_mpdecimal/README.md

 (C) 2021 by Pablo De Nápoli (pdenapo AT gmail.com)

-* mpdec.mpdec is a translation of the original header from C to D.
+* d_mpdecimal.deimos is a translation of the original header from C to D.
   (This allows you to call the libmpec functions from D).

-* mpdec.decimal is a high-level wrapper over libmpec using the features of the D language (like structs and operator overloading).
+* d_mpdecimal.decimal is a high-level wrapper over libmpec using the features of the D language (like structs and operator overloading).

 This work is distributed under the MIT license (see the LICENSE file).